Are

 Portrait by Robert Shetterly,

-Americans Who Tell the Truth
+courtesy of Americans Who Tell the Truth

 Clyde Kennard taught Sunday school at the Mary Magdalene Baptist Church of Hattiesburg, Mississippi.
 A year prior, the decorated veteran had returned after serving seven years in the Korean War to work on his bachelor’s degree at the University of Chicago.
 But after three years of a political science major nearly finished, he left Chicago and moved home to take care of his mother who needed help on the family farm.
 Kennard wanted to finish his education, but the only college in the area was the all-white Mississippi Southern College that denied his attempts to apply on three separate occasions.
 Despite repeated roadblocks and failed attempts to discredit his Christian character, he remained undeterred until framed for stealing $25 worth of chicken feed.
 After a ten-minute deliberation of an all-white jury, he was sentenced to the maximum seven years with hard labor to be served on the prison’s cotton field.
 He was later exonerated of the charges; the key witness recanted, admitting the intention to bar him from college.
 Yet while incarcerated Kennard became ill with what was much later discovered to be intestinal cancer.
 Prison officials refused to treat him, release him, or let him do his time without the hard labor.
 After protests, the terminally ill man was finally released.
 But it was too late.
 He died six months later, without bitterness for his grave injustice, but a last lament for his persecutors on his lips: